Joe Pytka: Professional life

 Pytka adapted the documentary form into his work in commercials and eventually moved to New York, then to Los Angeles.
 To date he has directed many commercials, several films, documentaries and music videos.
 He has been acclaimed for his work with celebrities and athletes ranging from Michael Jackson to Michael Jordan, doing extensive work with each.
 He's done many of Tiger Woods' commercials, including the acclaimed I Am Tiger Woods.

+In 1987 a series of 15 and 30 second spots directed for Michelob by Pytka drew praise from the American film director Stanley Kubrick.
+Kubrick followed American football on VHS cassettes mailed from the United States.
+Commercial breaks had been left intact at Kubrick's request.
+The director was struck by Pytka's work and later recalled in an interview with Rolling Stone that,Last year Michelob did a series, just impressions of people having a good time [...]
+And the editing, the photography, was some of the most brilliant work I've ever seen.
+Forget what they're doing—selling beer—and it's visual poetry.
+Incredible eight-frame cuts.
+And you realize that in thirty seconds they've created an impression of something rather complex.
+If you could ever tell a story, something with some content, using that kind of visual poetry, you could handle vastly more complex and subtle material.The spots were edited by Lawrence Bridges.

 Pytka has over fifty pieces of his work in the permanent collection of New York's Museum of Modern Art.

 Pytka has directed over eighty Super Bowl commercials and won the USA Today Super Bowl Ad Meter Poll seven times.
 His commercial for Pepsi, Security Camera, was chosen as the best ever in the history of the poll.
 Another commercial for Nike, Hare Jordan, was developed into the hit film Space Jam which Joe directed.